anshulchahar/SonneAI/TERMS_AND_CONDITIONS.md

 - Infringes on third-party rights
 - Contains malicious code or viruses

+In case of any violations of these rights, your user account will be blocked from further usage.
+Additionally, any attempts to circumvent these restrictions or inject unauthorized information into the functioning of the website will result in immediate account suspension.

 ## 5. Data Storage and Security
-All documents and user data are stored securely using SQLite.
+All documents and user data are stored securely using robust database solutions.
 We implement industry-standard security practices, including:

-- Environment variable management
+- Encryption of data at rest and in transit
-- Secure API key storage
+- Secure management of environment variables and API keys
-- Limited data retention and access controls
+- Strict access controls and regular security audits

-However, no system is completely secure, and you acknowledge the inherent risks of data transmission over the internet.
+While we strive to ensure the highest level of security, no system can be completely secure.
+By using our services, you acknowledge and accept the inherent risks associated with data transmission and storage over the internet.

+Your documents are encrypted in transit and at rest.
+We do not share your data with third parties.
+For more information, please see our Privacy Policy.

 ## 6. Use of AI and Limitations
 The AI models (including Google Gemini) used for analysis may generate interpretations that are probabilistic and not always accurate.
 The outputs: